Universal credit: Local Council Tax / Rates

-Under the Government’s Welfare Reform agenda, Council Tax Benefit, which provided help for people on low incomes towards their council tax, was abolished from 1 April 2013.
+Council Tax Benefit, which provided help for people on low incomes towards their council tax, was abolished from 1 April 2013.
 It was replaced with local council tax support schemes.
-Support for council tax will therefore be outside of the Universal Credit system.
+Support for council tax is therefore outside of the Universal Credit system.
 This means each local council is responsible for setting and running their own arrangements to support people on low incomes with their council tax bills.